00AR/blog_app/readme.md

 ## Running Tests
 - Create a file `.test.env` in `app/` folder of the repository
+    ```bash
+    touch app/.test.env
+    ```
-- Add the following environment variables with required values
+- Add the following environment variables with required values in this file
     ```
     MONGO_IP="localhost"
     MONGO_PORT="27017"